 We all know how important it is to eat healthy, yet when given the option of eating broccoli versus chocolate, most of us will pick chocolate.
-I am equally as guilty as everyone else, as I’m only human for craving a bit of chocolate.
+I am equally as guilty as everyone else, and it only makes us human.
 However, once I changed my diet around and started eating healthier, I started craving chocolate less and less.
-Now that I am on a healthy diet with regular exercise, I don’t feel as guilty when I choose to indulge.
-It’s okay to indulge.
-As long as this indulgence doesn’t become your strict diet.
+Once you begin a regular diet and exercise, it makes those moments of indulgence feel a lot less… guilty.
+It’s okay to indulge here and there, as long as your diet isn’t full of ice cream and Cheetos.

-The nutrients we feed our bodies with affect our physical health and our mental health.
-Consuming the right foods will provide us with more energy throughout the day which will make the day much more bearable to get through.
-Having this energy will make you less groggy and make you more productive.
+The nutrients we feed our bodies affect our physical health and mental health.
+Consuming the right foods will provide us with more energy throughout the day, making it much more bearable to get through.
+Maximizing energy will eliminate grogginess and increase productivity.
 I am not a nutritionist, and I know what works for me might not work for every person.
 I am not the fittest and healthiest person alive, but I do actively try to take care of my body.
-I wanted to share what I eat in a day, as I choose to eat healthier options that are still tasty and don’t deprive me of my sweets.
+I wanted to share what I eat in a day, as I choose to eat healthier options that are still satisfy my tastebuds and don’t deprive me of my sweets.
 I hope this provides you with some inspiration.

 Breakfast: Oatmeal with Nuts + Berries

-This is a great breakfast to start the day.
-This is a meal very high in fiber and the berries will provide vitamin C and potassium.
-This meal will normalize your bowel movements, help lower your cholesterol, and help your immune system.
+This is a meal very high in fiber and the berries will provide vitamin C and potassium, making a solid meal to begin the day.
+The combination of oatmeal and nuts will normalize your bowel movements, help lower your cholesterol, and help your immune system.

 Lunch: Salad with Chicken, Carrots, Dried Cranberries, Cucumber, and Balsamic Vinaigrette